spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 <img width="600" src="https://github.com/user-attachments/assets/8df2d910-0653-4f73-8036-8c128490fe20" />

 >Note: The first time you upgrade immediately, the screen appears as shown above.
-The next time, a **Configure and Update Now** link appears on the top-right of the screen.
+The next time, a **Configure & Update Now** link appears on the top-right of the screen.

 2. Click **Update Now**.